- often multiple

 - Sertoli cell tumors: most common

-Carney complex is due to a mutation of the PRKAR1A gene on the long arm of chromosome 17 (17q) 5.
+Carney complex has autosomal dominant inheritance related to mutation of the PRKAR1A tumor suppressor gene on chromosome 17q 5.

 One way to remember the differentiation between the Carney triad and the Carney complex is that the Carney Complex has Cardiac findings (myxoma).